simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Jul 12 2025 0834 UTC.

-Radio Blackout Forecast for Jul 11-Jul 13 2025
+Radio Blackout Forecast for Jul 13-Jul 15 2025

-              Jul 11        Jul 12        Jul 13
+              Jul 13        Jul 14        Jul 15
-R1-R2           35%           35%           35%
+R1-R2           55%           55%           55%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: Solar activity is expected to be low with a chance for M-class flares (R1-R2/Minor-Moderate) on 11-13 Jul, primarily due to the flare potential of Region 4136.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are are likely over 13-15 Jul.

 ```